 The main actor in the total installation, the main centre toward which everything is addressed, for which everything is intended, is the viewer.

-Installation art emerged from the earlier form of the environment which artists such as American artist Allan Kaprow, one of the originators of environments, made from about 1957 onward.
-(Though there were important precursors to environments, such as Kurt Schwitters’s Merzbau 1933, an environment of several rooms created in the artist’s own house in Hanover).
+Installation art emerged out of environments which artists such as Allan Kaprow, made from about 1957 onward, though there were important precursors, such as Kurt Schwitters’s Merzbau 1933, an environment of several rooms created in the artist’s own house in Hanover.
 In an undated interview published in 1965 Allan Kaprow said of his first environment:

 I just simply filled the whole gallery up…When you opened the door you found yourself in the midst of an entire environment…The materials were varied: sheets of plastic, crumpled up cellophane, tangles of Scotch tape, sections of slashed and daubed enamel and pieces of coloured cloth…five tape machines spread around the space played electronic sounds which I had composed.

 From the 1960s the creation of installations has become a major strand in modern art.
 This was increasingly the case from the early 1990s when the ‘crash’ of the art market in the late 1980s led to a reawakening of interest in conceptual art (art focused on ideas rather than objects).
 Miscellaneous materials (mixed media), light and sound have remained fundamental to installation art.

 Installations in Tate Modern's Turbine Hall have also brought the form in many different incarnations to a wide audience.